-Why, at 28 years old, am I disinclined to go swimming without a sunscreen-nosed, tan youngster overseeing things?
+Why am I disinclined to go swimming without a sunscreen-nosed, tan youngster overseeing things?

 Because I'm not a particularly good swimmer, and I know it.
 If I go in the water, and something unforeseen happens, I want someone there qualified to drag my coughing, salt-nosed, foolish body out of the deadly embrace of the sea.